tensorchord/envd-docs/docs/teams/kubernetes.md

 ## Dashboard

-You can get the dashboard by visiting `http://localhost:8080/dashboard/` in your browser.
+You can access the dashboard by visiting `http://localhost:8080/dashboard/` in your browser.

 ![envd dashboard](./assets/env.png)